James H. Harvey

-James H. Harvey III (born July 13, 1923) is a retired United States Army Air Corps/U.S. Air Force (USAF) officer and former African-American fighter pilot with the 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen, "Red Tails," or among enemy German pilots, Schwarze Vogelmenschen ("Black birdmen").
-He is one of the 1007 documented Tuskegee Airmen Pilots.
+James Henry Harvey III (born July 13, 1923) is a retired African American United States Army Air Corps/United States Air Force (USAF) officer and former fighter pilot who served with 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen, "Red Tails", or among enemy German pilots, Schwarze Vogelmenschen ("Black birdmen").
+He is one of the 1,007 documented Tuskegee Airmen pilots.

-Harvey is best known as the first African American USAF jet fighter combat pilot to fight in the Korean War.
+Harvey is best known as the first African American USAF jet fighter pilot to fly combat operations in the Korean War.
 Harvey and his 332nd Fighter Group Weapons pilot team won the USAF's inaugural "Top Gun" team competition in 1949.
-Harvey — along with every member of the Tuskegee Airmen — received the Congressional Gold Medal in 2006.
+Along with every member of the Tuskegee Airmen, he received the Congressional Gold Medal in 2006.

-Harvey, along with Dr. Harold Brown, George Hardy, and fellow 1949 Top Gun winner Harry Stewart, Jr., are among the last surviving members of the Tuskegee Airmen.

 Early life and education

-Harvey was born in Montclair, New Jersey on July 13, 1923.
+James Henry Harvey III was born in Montclair, New Jersey, on July 13, 1923.
 He was the son of James Harvey and Cornelia Harvey.
-The oldest of four children, Harvey had 3 siblings: brother Charles and sisters Dorothy and Cornelia.
+Harvey had three younger siblings: brother Charles and sisters Dorothy and Cornelia.

-Harvey attended primary school in Silver Lake, Essex County, New Jersey and Montclair, New Jersey.
+Harvey attended primary school in Silver Lake, Essex County, New Jersey, and Montclair, New Jersey.
 In 1930, his family moved from Montclair to Wilkes-Barre, Pennsylvania.
-In 1936, the Harveys moved to Nuangola Station in Northeastern Pennsylvania where they were the sole African-American family in the area.

-Harvey attended high school in Mountain Top, Pennsylvania, An excellent student, Harvey served as President of his senior class, anchor man on the tumbling team, captain of the basketball team, and class valedictorian.
+In 1936, the Harveys moved to Nuangola Station in Northeastern Pennsylvania, where they were the sole African American family in the area.
+Harvey attended high school in Mountain Top, Pennsylvania.
+An excellent student, he served as President of his senior class, anchor man on the tumbling team, captain of the basketball team, and was class valedictorian.

 World War II military career

 Harvey attempted to enlist with the United States Army Air Corps in January 1943; however, he was turned down because of his race.

-Drafted into the U.S. Army in April 1943, Harvey was initially assigned to the United States Army Air Corps as an engineer.
+He was instead drafted into the United States Army in April 1943, and was initially assigned to the United States Army Air Corps as an engineer.
 After applying for the Aviation Cadet Training Program, Harvey took the Cadet Training Exam at Bolling Field, and was admitted to the Tuskegee Flight School's Aviation Cadet Training Program.
-After attending Basic Training in Biloxi, Mississippi for thirty days, Harvey was transferred to Tuskegee Army Air Field to begin pilot training.
-On October 16, 1944, Harvey graduated from the Tuskegee Flight Program Army Air as a member of Class 44-4, receiving both his wings and a commission as Second Lieutenant Flying Officer.
-In April 1945, Harvey completed combat training in Walterboro, South Carolina at Walterboro Army Air Field where over 500 Tuskegee Airmen trained as replacement pilots for the 332nd Fighter Group and the entire 447th Bombardment Group until the base closed in October 1945.
+After attending Basic Training in Biloxi, Mississippi for thirty days, he was transferred to Tuskegee Army Air Field to begin pilot training.
+On October 16, 1944, Harvey graduated from the Tuskegee Flight Program Army Air as a member of Class 44–4, receiving both his wings and a commission as second lieutenant flying officer.
+In April 1945, he completed combat training in Walterboro, South Carolina, at Walterboro Army Air Field, where over 500 Tuskegee Airmen trained as replacement pilots for the 332nd Fighter Group and the entire 447th Bombardment Group until the base closed in October 1945.

 The United States Army Air Corps assigned Harvey to 99th Fighter Squadron in Godman Field, Kentucky.
 However, Harvey and his squadron did not engage in combat during World War II.